Privacy policy

 6. The types of personal information we collect

-We will usually collect basic information about you, including your name, details about your brain injury (if appropriate), postal address, telephone number, email address and your bank details if you are supporting us financially or receiving support from our Emergency Fund.
+We will usually collect basic information about you, including your name, postal address, telephone number, email address and your bank details if you are supporting us financially or receiving support from our Emergency Fund.
 Employee data, such as emergency contact details or your personal email address, may also be collected.

 If you make a donation online or purchase a product from us, your card information is not held by us.
 It is collected by our third-party payment processors which specialise in the secure online capture and processing of credit/debit card transactions.